Ian Filby: South Africa

 Filby moved to South Africa in 1976 and played for National Football League and National Premier Soccer League clubs Durban City and Lusitano.

-Sacramento Gold
+United States

 Filby returned to North America to sign for American Soccer League club Sacramento Gold in 1979.
 He had a good 1979 season, finishing the campaign as the league's top scorer (with 45 points) and winning the championship (after a 1–0 victory over Columbus Magic in the final) and being named on the league's All-Star team.
-Filby scored 11 goals in the 1980 season, before departing midway through the campaign.

-Pennsylvania Stoners

-Filby signed for American Soccer League club Pennsylvania Stoners during the 1980 season and won his second successive championship, beating former club Sacramento Gold 2–1 in the final.
+Filby scored 11 goals in the 1980 season, before transferring to American Soccer League club Pennsylvania Stoners midway through the season.
+He won his second successive championship with the Stoners, beating former club Sacramento Gold 2–1 in the final.

-California Surf

 Filby returned to the North American Soccer League to sign for California Surf in 1981.

-Later career

 After retiring from professional play, Filby remained in Northern California and continued to play in the amateur Central California Soccer League.